 HLCA participants have the opportunity to learn from the best.
 Students participate in real-life astronaut training and learn from scientists, former astronauts and engineers who provide first-hand accounts of professional experiences.

-Other activities include stress-inducing and time-sensitive physical challenges, a mini-biotech camp, simulated jet-fighter pilot training, and rocket construction.
+Other activities include stress-inducing and time-sensitive physical challenges, simulated jet-fighter pilot training, and rocket construction.

 College students serve as mentors to HLCA participants.
 Mentors are science, mathematics, and engineering majors at various colleges and universities in the U.S. who have completed at least two years of college.
 College students who work at the U.S. Space & Rocket Center (USSRC) as part of a co-op/internship program also serve as mentors.